 Lost wax casting is an ancient process by which a duplicate metal sculpture (often gold, silver, brass or bronze) is cast from an original wax sculpture.
-The original wax sculptures are made by hand (although there is 3D printing available now) using metal tools, a small flame, wax, sand paper and heated tools to create a unique shape with as much or as little texture as desired.
+The original wax sculptures are made by hand using a variety of tools and techniques.
+The process allows you to get as precise and perfect or as free-formed and organic as the designer prefers.
+This results in a large range of aesthetic outcomes.

 Here are a couple photos from my process: